Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 .. rubric:: Parameter Descriptions

-The table below describes the template and the function parameters.
+The following table describes the template and the function parameters.

     +-----------------------+-------------------------------------------------------+
     | Parameter             | Description                                           |